Pratikchandrathakur/love-to-code/README.md

 ## About Me

-Hi there! 👋 I'm Pratik chandra thakur, a passionate developer based in Nepal.
+Hi there! 👋 I'm Pratik Chandra Thakur, a passionate developer based in Nepal.
 My love for coding knows no bounds, and I'm constantly learning and growing.
 Connect with me on LinkedIn to stay updated!

 ## Repository Structure